prometheus/docs/content/docs/practices/histograms.md

 ## Count and sum of observations

-Histograms and summaries both sample observations, typically request durations or response sizes.
+Histograms and summaries are both sample observations - typically request durations or response sizes.
 They track the number of observations *and* the sum of the observed values, allowing you to calculate the *average* of the observed values.
 Note that the number of observations